-Your goal needs to be measured and show evidence that it is progressing or achieved.
+Your goal needs to be measured to show evidence that it is progressing or achieved.
 If you cannot see, hear or feel your goal progressing, how can you know if you have achieved it?

-You need to think about whether your goal is really possible to achieve against the other challenges that you face.
+You need to think about whether your goal is really to achieve against the other challenges that you face.

-Think about being realistic:
+Think about the reality: